-- 1. At least 51% of the fund's assets must be invested in equities of U.S. issuers.
-Investments are focused on blue chips, while promising secondary stocks are also added to the portfolio. - 2.
-Up to 20% of the fund's assets may be invested in interest-bearing securities.
+At least 51% of the fund's assets must be invested in equities.
+In doing so, investments must be made in equities of well-known, highly capitalized European companies.
+Additionally included are equities of carefully selected, relatively highly capitalized companies from the EU accession countries and Russia that have long-term bluechip potential.
+On a subordinate basis, up to 20% of the fund's assets may be used to acquire interest-bearing securities for the fund.
 Promissory note loans shall be attributed to the investment limit applicable for interest-bearing securities.
-Convertible debentures and warrant-linked bonds do not constitute interest-bearing securities in this respect. - 3.
-Derivatives relating to interest-bearing securities and not intended for hedging shall be attributed to the limit according to paragraph 2 hereof at their attributable value as defined in the DerivateV. - 4.
-Up to 49% of the fund's assets may be invested in all other securities according to article 25, no. 1, of the Special Terms and Conditions of Investment. - 5.
-Up to 10% of the fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
-Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB. - 6.
+Convertible debentures and warrant-linked bonds do not constitute interest-bearing securities in this respect.

+The Company may invest up to 10% of the fund's assets in units of other funds (investment fund units).

 In accordance with the Special Terms and Conditions of Investment, at least 51% of the fund's assets are invested in assets that meet defined ESG standards in relation to environmental, social and governance characteristics.